 Stone circles, cairns and other rock features are well-represented in the basin.
 Many stone circles undoubtedly date to the Plains Village period, and some may be from late prehistoric Northwestern Plains hunter-gatherers traveling to and from the horticultural villages along the Missouri River.
 One of the three rock art sites is Medicine Rock (32GT129), a state historic site listed in the National Register of Historic Places (NRHP) (Snortland-Coles and Loendorf 1987).
+The other two sites are 32GT206 and 32GT411.
 The quarry/mine sites are procurement/workshops on hills and terraces where TRSS and agatized wood resources are concentrated and exposed on the surface.

 Upland landform site settings predominate in the sample, but riverbank and terrace alluvial settings are represented too.
 In part this is due to the great age of some of the terraces.
 The identification of Plains Archaic sites on terraces is evidence for this antiquity.
-While relatively few sites are coded as Paleo-Indian, Plains Archaic, and Woodland Besant/Sonota, it's probably not a reflection of significant numbers of properties of these cultural/temporal affiliations in the Study Unit (Table 2.3).
+While relatively few sites are coded as Paleo-Indian and Woodland Besant/Sonota, it's probably not a reflection of significant numbers of properties of these cultural/temporal affiliations in the SU (Table 2.3).
+The number of Archaic and Late Prehistoric sites are low, as well.

-As of 5 August 2015, 303 inventories had been conducted in the CRSU.
+As of 31 December 2020, 356 inventories had been conducted in the CRSU.
 Inventory work began in earnest in the late 1970s.
 Thereafter, a variety of different kinds of surveys were conducted, primarily small locations, but including (1) several significant transects such as the Northern Border and Southwest Pipeline right-of-ways; (2) a few large-area Class III intensive surveys for proposed coal strip mine areas; and (3) a sampling survey of Coal Study Areas (CSAs) for the Bureau of Land Management (BLM) (Metcalf et al. 1988).

 Fox (1979) surveyed a 6,880-acre prospective strip mine location immediately west of New Leipzig in southwestern Grant County for Knife River Coal.
 Site surveyors walked transects spaced 50 m apart.
-With 33 prehistoric sites inventoried, the site density is 1 site per 200 acres or 45 per 14.1 mi2.
-Recalling that the overall density of recorded sites for this Study Unit is one per 12.2 mi2, the intensive survey of this one block area recorded a site density close to that presently represented in the site data files.
+With 33 prehistoric sites recorded, the site density is one site per 208 acres or one per 10.75 mi.
+Recalling that the overall density of recorded sites for this SU is one per 10.5 mi, the intensive survey of this one block area recorded a site density close to that presently represented in the site files.
 More than half of the 33 sites were evaluated as having sufficient information potential to warrant mapping and testing.

 The Northern Border Pipeline right-of-way transected less than 15 km of the northeastern corner of the CRSU.
 Four sites and six isolated finds were recorded (Root, Kordecki, Billeck et al. 1983:1000-1004).
 Two of the sites were sparse lithic scatters on ridges (32MO85 and 32MO86), and two were solitary stone circles: one at the base of a knoll (32MO94) and the other on a hilltop (32MO62).
 None of the sites yielded temporally diagnostic artifacts or other evidence of cultural/temporal affiliation.
-All shovel probes at the four sites were negative, but the stone circle at 32MO94 was slated for testing anyway, mainly because it was nearly centered in the pipeline right-of-way and would be totally destroyed by construction.
+All shovel probes at the four sites were negative, but the stone circle at 32MO94 was slated for testing anyway, mainly because it was nearly centered in the pipeline right-of-way and would be destroyed by construction.
 Subsequent intensive shovel probing and test excavation produced artifacts and revised the initial assessment of site content based on cursory shovel probing (see Formal Test Excavation Projects section below).